Onalaska, Washington: Arts and culture

 Held for the first time in 2009, the Onalaska Apple Harvest Festival is an annual community celebration usually held in late September or early October.
 Notable highlights of the event include an apple pie contest, a parade, farm tours, a community-wide church service, various cuisine options, high school alumni sporting competitions, canoe and kayak races, and a "royal court" bingo tournament.
 Profits and donations from the festival help fund community projects in Onalaska.
 Organized by the Onalaska Alliance, the group also oversees a yearly Easter egg hunt in the town.

+Onalaska is home to three barns listed on the Washington State Heritage Barn Register (WSHBR).
+Registered buildings include Myer Farm, constructed approximately in 1925, and Vietta's Farm, built c.1935.
+Also listed is the Frase Barn, constructed approximately between 1905 and 1906 by Julius Frase and his two sons.
+The 56 × 102 ft structure was repaired in the 2010s in part from a grant by the WSHBR.
+The roof was replaced and a collapsed portion of the barn was rebuilt; the efforts were completed in 2018.

 Parks and recreation

 The community is home to Carlisle Lake Park.
 Acquired in 2012 by the non-profit group, Onalaska Alliance, the park has added paved trails, parking, and bathroom facilities.
 As of 2024, the park is under the ownership of the alliance and free to use.
 The lake is privately owned but visitors can access the waters and fish at the lake.

 Thomas J. Kinsman Memorial Park is located in the center of Onalaska and is named after a Vietnam War Medal of Honor recipient.
 The park was constructed by the community and a local chapter of the American Legion and contains a monument that honors military veterans.